"Plastic Man's already down there. We don't need two stretchy guys."

 - In All Fall Down, the Pantheon enjoyed having a well-rounded team of heroes before they lost their powers.
 So did their nemeses, the Order of Despots.

-- A variant in The DCU is Wonder Woman in terms of operating methods; while Superman will not kill on general principle and Batman is too worried about the Slippery Slope if he does, Diana is a classically trained Greek warrior who does not feel bound by Thou Shalt Not Kill if the situation demands it.
+- A variant in The DCU is Wonder Woman in terms of operating methods; while Superman will not kill on general principle and Batman is too worried about the Jumping Off the Slippery Slope if he does, Diana is a classically trained Greek warrior who does not feel bound by Thou Shalt Not Kill if the situation demands it.

 - In the Wearing the Cape books, the Sentinels' power-sets are extremely diverse, and it is implied that most other Crisis Aid and Intervention teams are as well.
 The openly stated rationale is that superhuman combat is paper-scissors-rock, so you'd better have a mix on your team to cover any weaknesses.
 Also, power-duplication doesn't always play well in the media...